mr-lfph/Blazor/README.md

 * The **BlazorApp/Pages** directory contains some example web pages for the app.
 * **BlazorApp.csproj** defines the app project and its dependencies.

-`dotnet new razorcomponent -n Todo -o Pages`
-Component should start with capital letter (Todo)